pnp/powershell/documentation/Set-PnPMasterPage.md

 ```

 ### -MasterPageServerRelativeUrl
-Specifies the Master page URL based on the server relative URL
+Specifies the Master page URL based on the server relative URL.

 ```yaml
 Type: String